artikell/joplin-excalidraw/README.md

 ## Notes

 - The [excalidraw](https://github.com/excalidraw/excalidraw) library is bundled into the plugin.
-- It was only tested in the MacOS Desktop App (but should in theory work across all apps)
+- It was tested in the MacOS,Linux,Windows Desktop App
 - This project refers to the [ThibaultJanBeyer/joplin-sheets](https://github.com/ThibaultJanBeyer/joplin-sheets) project, thank you